connormakh/ng-smarter-table/README.md

   * Inline editing:
     If enabled, user can edit a record inline, while specifying a function in order to be run on save, in case of updating an external source.
     User is then urged to refresh data source

+  * Filtering by column:
+      User can set which columns are to be visible and which are not to be

   ## Inputs